List of Only Fools and Horses characters: Alan and Pamela Parry

 Alan (Denis Lill) and Pamela Parry (Wanda Ventham) made infrequent appearances during series six and seven.
 They are Cassandra's parents, and subsequently Rodney's in-laws.

-Alan is the owner of a successful printing firm, Parry Print Ltd, which employs Rodney for a time from 1989 to 1991, and later becomes a friend of Del Boy.
-Despite being a successful businessman by the time he met Del, Alan used to live on a council estate in the area, often ending up drunk or getting sick after eating too many jellied eels whilst under Del's influence, much to the chagrin of more overtly middle-class Pam.
+Alan is the owner of a successful printing firm, Parry Print Ltd, which employs Rodney between 1989 and 1991, and later becomes a friend of Del Boy.
+Despite being a successful businessman by the time he met Del, Alan, who used to live on a council estate in the area, often ending up drunk or getting sick after eating too many jellied eels whilst under Del's influence, much to the chagrin of more overtly middle-class Pam.
 They are both in attendance at Damien's christening in Miami Twice.

 Roy Slater

-Detective Chief Inspector Roy Slater (Jim Broadbent in Only Fools and Horses and Calum MacNab in Rock & Chips) appeared in three episodes – May The Force Be With You, To Hull and Back, and The Class of '62.
+DCI Roy Slater (Jim Broadbent in Only Fools and Horses and Calum MacNab in Rock & Chips) appeared in three episodes – May the Force Be with You, To Hull and Back, and The Class of '62.
 A much-reviled ex-schoolmate of Del's, Slater was a corrupt policeman and (as revealed in The Class of '62) the ex-husband of Raquel Turner.
 He was sent to prison for diamond smuggling after the events of To Hull and Back.
 Slater also appears in the prequel Rock & Chips, where he is barely tolerated by Del and the others as a member of their gang, as his friendship with them is at this point obviously falling apart.
-In Five Gold Rings, he leaves school to become a police cadet, and arrests Del and Jumbo for selling illegal American records (although he is snubbed by his sergeant, who goes on to keep the records for himself and lets Del and Jumbo go with a warning).
+In Five Gold Rings, he leaves school to become a police cadet, and arrests Del and Jumbo for selling illegal American records (although he is rebuffed by his sergeant, who goes on to keep the records for himself and lets Del and Jumbo go with a warning).
 This is the last time Slater is seen, as he does not appear in The Frog and the Pussycat.

 June Snell

 June Snell (Diane Langton) is an ex-girlfriend of Del Boy's from many years previously.
 They meet up again when Rodney dates June's daughter Debbie in Happy Returns, which Del scuppers in the false assumption that Debbie is his daughter.

-Del and June fall out when June reveal that Debbie's real father was Del's best friend Albie Littlewood, and Del in turn admits that he had been cheating on her with Albie's girlfriend Deidre.
+Del and June fall out when June reveals that Debbie's real father is Del's best friend Albie Littlewood, and Del in turn admits that he had been cheating on her with Albie's girlfriend Deidre.
 They are later reconciled again, however, as Del invited June to the opera in A Royal Flush with Rodney and his date Lady Victoria.
 He and June ruin the evening and embarrass Rodney by noisily eating snacks and arguing with other audience members.
 The evening then comes to an end after June becomes ill from eating too much and vomits (off screen) over an audience member sitting in front of her.

 Aside from Debbie, June has another child, a son named Jason.